This brief was updated on June 10, 2019. You can download the original text here.

 This resource provides a brief introduction to the Pulse intervention and describes Child Trends’ unique approach to evaluating Pulse’s impact on teen pregnancy.
-For this intervention, Child Trends recruited a large, racially diverse sample of young women completely online.
-Most of these women were retained for the duration of the intervention and post-test survey administration using the app and pre-programmed text messages, and the study team did not ever have personal contact with them.
+For this intervention, Child Trends recruited a large sample of mostly Black and Latinx young women completely online.
+The study team was able to retain most of these women for the duration of the intervention and post-test survey administration by using the app in conjunction with pre-programmed, automatically delivered text messages.

-Rates of unplanned pregnancy are highest among women in their older teens and early twenties,1 yet the majority of teen pregnancy prevention programs are designed for younger teens.
-Only 8 percent of the nearly 500,000 teens served by the Office of Adolescent Health’s national Teen Pregnancy Prevention Program from 2010 to 2014 were age 16 or older.2 And despite recent declines in teen birth rates among racial and ethnic minority populations in the United States, black and Latina teens continue to experience birth rates more than twice as high as their white peers,1 highlighting the need for program approaches that target racial and ethnic minority populations.
+Rates of unplanned pregnancy are highest among women in their older teens and early twenties,1,2 yet the majority of teen pregnancy prevention programs are designed for younger teens.
+Only 8 percent of the nearly 500,000 teens served by the Office of Adolescent Health’s national Teen Pregnancy Prevention Program from 2010 to 2014 were age 16 or older.3 And despite recent declines in teen birth rates among racial and ethnic minority populations in the United States, Black and Latinx teens continue to experience birth rates more than twice as high as their white peers,2, 4 highlighting the need for program approaches that target racial and ethnic minority populations.
 To address these gaps, teen pregnancy prevention programs have increasingly incorporated technology-based components, but more conclusive research is needed on the efficacy of these approaches.

-Pulse is a web-based mobile health app designed for black and Latina women ages 18–20.
+Pulse is a web-based mobile health app designed for Black and Latinx women ages 18–20.
 Through culturally and age-appropriate content, Pulse provides information on birth control, healthy relationships, sexual health and physiology, pregnancy, and utilization of clinical services to encourage users to choose effective birth control, seek reproductive health services, and ultimately, prevent unplanned pregnancies.

 The Pulse intervention app has six interactive sections with information on sexual and reproductive health topics.
 It contains activities that engage young women with the content, such as videos featuring medical professionals, a clinic locator, and appointment reminders.